HackEPFL/rust-workshop-slides/slides.md

 One restriction:

-> Either the trait or the type you're writing the `impl` for must be inside your crate.
+> Either the trait or the type you're writing the `impl` for must be inside your crate (i.e. your library).

 # A few built-in traits